REMEDY : BNSSG referral pathways & Joint Formulary

 Please note women with a thickened endometrium on USS may be triaged straight to out-patient hysteroscopy.

-Post Menopausal Bleeding on HRT
+Post Menopausal Bleeding - on HRT

-Unscheduled Bleeding in Patients on HRT
+See Unscheduled Bleeding in Patients on HRT

 Urgent Suspected Cancer Referrals

-Abnormal vaginal bleeding on testosterone
+Abnormal vaginal bleeding in transgender people

-Please see information on Gender Identity (Remedy BNSSG ICB)
+Please see information on Gender Identity

 Efforts are made to ensure the accuracy and agreement of these guidelines, including any content uploaded, referred to or linked to from the system.
 However, BNSSG ICB cannot guarantee this.
 This guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer, in accordance with the mental capacity act, and informed by the summary of product characteristics of any drugs they are considering.
 Practitioners are required to perform their duties in accordance with the law and their regulators and nothing in this guidance should be interpreted in a way that would be inconsistent with compliance with those duties.